luiscarlosgph/videosum/README.md

 ---------------------------------------

 If you want to quickly try the package, this is the easiest way, provided that you Docker installed with GPU support.
 If you do not have it, you can follow [this](https://github.com/luiscarlosgph/how-to/tree/main/docker) tutorial to install Docker with GPU support.
+Alternatively, you can install the `videosum` package from `pip` or from source, following the next sections of this README.

 1. Download repository: